Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/color_data.md

 ### **Glow Color & Enchanted glow**

-The color value for the glowing is only a required value when the bee has the `isGlowing` value set to true.
+The color value for glowing is only a required value when the bee has the `isGlowing` value set to true.

 This value can be expressed in multiple ways but is encoded in the .json as a string.
 It can be expressed as a hexadecimal value with, or without, preceding tags, an integer value, or a named color from the available list found [here.](https://github.com/Resourceful-Bees/ResourcefulBees/wiki/Optional-Colors-Names) The color value is used to determine the bee's honeycomb color and honeycomb block color.